budak7273/HastePotion/README.md

     so the player actually needs to be given Haste 94 (amp 93) to reach Haste 4 levels of potency, or Haste 138 (amp 137) to reach Haste 8 levels of potency, while afflicted with Mining Fatigue 2.
-  * 138 exceeds the signed 8-bit data size of custom potion amplifier fields, so Bad Luck 42 is given instead of Haste, which a background loop detects and corrects on 1 second intervals.
-    This also allows for some fun sounds and particle effects.
+  * Bad Luck amp 42 is also given to the player, which a background loop detects on 1 second intervals to trigger some fun sounds and particle effects.
     You can edit the scoreboard to slow this down or speed it up.
 * Custom NBT data and NBT-hiding flags are used to hide the potion's true effects and replace them with the descriptive tooltip.

 ## Credit

-* I based my crafting system off of the one that SethBling uses in his [Water Mill datapack](https://www.youtube.com/watch?v=hG-KOFf5GbM).
+* Before [Pack Format 34](https://minecraft.wiki/w/Pack_format#List_of_data_pack_formats) allowed for custom recipes with custom data on the output items, I based my custom crafting system off of the one that SethBling uses in his [Water Mill datapack](https://www.youtube.com/watch?v=hG-KOFf5GbM).
-  * If you are looking to create a custom crafting recipe that produces an item with NBT data, I strongly suggest that you look at the comments I wrote in my functions.
-SethBling didn't leave any explanatory comments in his function files, and his process was difficult to follow at first.
-  * I also use this in my [Magnet datapack](http://bit.ly/MagnetDatapack), but this version is simpler.
-* I used an [online generator](https://advancements.thedestruc7i0n.ca/) to produce the advancement used to grant the recipes.
 * I used an [online tellraw generator](https://minecraft.tools/en/tellraw.php) to produce tellraw commands - those are a pain.
 * Multiple stackoverflow, reddit, and minecraft forums posts explaining command behavior and nitpicky syntax were read in the process of squashing bugs.